-Arizona is contributing \$75,000 annually to support Mexican wolf conservation actions in Mexico that include 1) monitoring the extant Mexican wolf packs (including terrestrial, satellite, and camera trap monitoring of individuals living in the wild which includes home range analysis, habitat use, recruitment, and mortalities); 2) management actions undertaken in the project (including new releases, diversionary feeding, and coexistence techniques); and 3) outreach efforts to local ranchers and communities to build positive relationships for the acceptance of the reintroduction program.
+Arizona is contributing \$75,000 annually to support Mexican wolf conservation actions in Mexico that include 1) monitoring the wild Mexican wolf packs (including terrestrial, satellite, and camera trap monitoring of individuals living in the wild which includes home range analysis, habitat use, births, and mortalities); 2) management actions undertaken in the project (including new releases, diversionary feeding, and coexistence techniques); and 3) outreach to local ranchers and communities to build positive relationships for the acceptance of the reintroduction program.
 This effort is closely coordinated with the Mexican Government through the Priority Species for Conservation Office within CONANP.
 Arizona's contribution has been critical to maintaining essential conservation actions in Mexico.
-In 2018, the USFWS contributed with \$150,000 for recovery efforts in Mexico to complement existing funds over a 5-yr period.
+In 2018, and 2023 the USFWS contributed with \$150,000 and \$75,000 respectively, for recovery efforts in Mexico to complement existing funds over a 5-yr period.
 In 2019, NMGFD also contributed with \$50,000 for Mexican wolf conservation actions in Mexico.
-In 2022 the USFWS contributed again with \$75,000.

-Arizona and New Mexico participated at the Mexican Wolf Species Survival Plan (SSP, now SAFE) Annual Binational planning meeting held on July 27-28, 2022 held virtually for the third year.
-Comprehensive genetic and demographic analyses of the captive Mexican Wolf SSP population was performed during this meeting.
-New Breeding and Transfer Plans for this species were completed in July of 2022.
+Arizona, New Mexico, and FWS participated at the Saving Animals From Extinction (S.A.F.E.) program (formerly Species Survival Plan) master planning meeting held on July 16-19, 2023 in Chico Springs, Montana, USA40001414.
+Comprehensive genetic and demographic analyses of the captive Mexican Wolf captive (S.A.F.E.) population was performed during this meeting.
+New Breeding and Transfer Plans for this subspecies were completed in July of 2023.
 A central topic of discussions during this meeting was the importance of cross fostering as a conservation tool for the Mexican wolf.
+There was considerable discussion about the potential to improve genetic conditions in both the captive and wild populations by using artificial insemination using gametes from the "frozen zoo."

-The year-end 2022 Mexican wolf count shows the population of Mexican wolves has continued to increase for the seventh consecutive year, raising the minimum number of wolves in the wild to a minimum of 241 animals.
-This represents a 23% in the minimum wild population in the U.S. compared to last year and a sustained average annual increase of 14% since 2009.
-The wolves are distributed with 105 in Arizona and 136 in New Mexico.
+The 2023, mid-winter Mexican wolf count shows the population of Mexican wolves has continued to increase for the eighth consecutive year, raising the minimum number of wolves in the wild to 257 animals.
+This is a 6% increase from last year and an annual average population increase of 13.8% since 2009.
+The wolves are distributed with 113 in Arizona and 144 in New Mexico.
 Annual surveys are conducted by the Interagency Field Team (IFT) in the winter as this is when the population experiences the least amount of natural fluctuation (i.e., in the spring the population increases dramatically with the birth of new pups and declines throughout the summer and fall as pup mortality generally occurs in this period).
-Thus, the IFT summarizes the minimum number of wolves in the winter at a fairly static or consistent time of year.
+Thus, the IFT summarizes the minimum number of wolves in the winter at consistent time of year.
 Counting the population at the end of each year allows for comparable year-to-year trends at a time of year when the Mexican wolf population is most stable.

-At the end of 2022, there were a minimum of 59 packs of wolves.
+At the end of 2023, there were a minimum of 60 packs of wolves.
 A wolf pack is defined as two or more wolves that maintain an established territory.
-A minimum of 31 packs were documented by the IFT to produce pups that survived to the end of the year.
-A minimum of 121 pups were born in 2022, and at least 81 survived to the end of the year, representing an above average survival rate (67%).
-The year-end 2022 count represents all-time records in minimum number of wolves, minimum number of adult wolves, packs producing pups, and number of pups recruited into the population.
+A minimum of 26 packs were documented by the IFT to produce pups that survived to the end of the year.
+A minimum of 138 pups were born in 2023, and at least 86 survived to the end of the year.
+The 2023 mid-winter count represents all-time records in minimum number of wolves, minimum number of adult wolves, packs, and number of pups recruited.